-The aim of ADI Plastering & Building – Oldham is to provide professional damp and timber surveys and quotes for treatment together with information and advice on how to cure rising damp, beetle infestation (woodworm), dry rot, timber decay and condensation.
+The aim of Manchester Damp Proofing – Oldham is to provide professional damp and timber surveys and quotes for treatment together with information and advice on how to cure rising damp, beetle infestation (woodworm), dry rot, timber decay and condensation.

 Damp & Timber Specialists

 We undertake specialist damp proofing in Oldham and timber treatments, for pre-purchase & re-mortgage requirements when dampness & timber defects have been highlighted in the home-buyers survey report.

 Free Damp Surveys

 Free surveys and plain English reports are completed quickly and proficiently.

 You will find that our care and commitment to your solution is apparent from survey right through to completion.

 Dampness at your home can be broken down into 3 main categories;